 Novartis actively participates in public policy debates affecting healthcare and our business.
 We believe we have a responsibility to share our perspective, scientific knowledge, technical expertise and fact-based information with policymakers and regulatory authorities.

 We strive to engage in constructive dialogue with government and others to improve health and preserve incentives for research and innovation.
 We work closely with trade associations, which create opportunities to raise industry standards and exchange best practice.
-In 2013, we supported major trade associations with donations totaling USD 23.5 million.
+We work closely with trade associations to foster framework conditions conducive to improving patient outcomes and investment into R&D. In 2014, Novartis Group companies supported various major trade associations with donations totaling USD 27 million.

 Novartis Group companies maintain full-time public affairs offices in Basel, Switzerland; Brussels, Belgium; and Washington D.C., in the United States.
 We have additional public affairs personnel in many other countries, who assess regulatory and political decisions that may affect Novartis.